Rory-Sullivan/rs_ray_tracer/readme.md

 ![render 23](historic_results/result_23.png)

 I have been interested in the mathematics behind ray tracing ever since I studied some of the basic principles in college.
-A while back when I started getting into Rust I was looking for a good project to test my skills.
-Given Rust's excellent performance and zero-cost abstractions building a ray tracing engine seemed like a great candidate.
-This project is the product of that curiosity.
-Above is a look at the latest render from the project.
+When I started learning Rust, I was looking for a project to test my skills.
+Building a ray tracing engine seemed like a great candidate, given Rust's excellent performance and zero-cost abstractions.
+This project is the product of that curiosity, and above is a look at the latest render from the project.

 ## Progression
 Below are some examples of the progression of the ray tracer as features